Career Readiness | High School

 5 Steps for Teaching Professionalism in High School

-Finding or creating activities to teach professionalism that will resonate with your students can be time-consuming and seemingly impossible!
+You need to prepare students for their future careers, but finding or creating activities to teach professionalism that will resonate with your students can be time-consuming and seemingly impossible!

 1. Start with Practice Interviews